 Indian weddings are widely reputed for their wildness and colourfulness.
 What I experienced in Mumbai did nothing to diminish that reputation!

-After a somewhat chaotic late-night arrival, some hours of sleep and a bit of sightseeing, I was more than ready for the first of 4 receptions the engagement party.
+After a somewhat chaotic late-night arrival, some hours of sleep and a bit of sightseeing, I was more than ready for the first of 4 receptions of the engagement party.

 Basically all the guests, except the one gora were wearing colourful traditional outfits, further adding to the colorfulness of the experience!